Travis Hamonic: Calgary Flames

-On June 24, 2017, Hamonic was traded to the Calgary Flames along with a conditional fourth-round draft pick from the New York Islanders for a first-round draft pick (used on Noah Dobson) and two second-round draft picks in the 2018 NHL Entry Draft.
+On June 24, 2017, Hamonic was traded to the Calgary Flames along with a conditional fourth-round draft pick from the New York Islanders for a first-round draft pick (used on Noah Dobson) and two second-round draft picks in the 2018 NHL entry draft.
 With little cap space and a surplus of defencemen, the Islanders chose to move on from Hamonic to clear cap space.
 On April 23, 2018, Hamonic was nominated for the King Clancy Memorial Trophy as a player who best exemplifies leadership qualities on and off the ice and gives back to his community.
 During the 2017–18 season, he played alongside T. J. Brodie on the second defence pairing.

 Following the Flames 2018–19 season opener loss to the Vancouver Canucks on October 3, 2018, Hamonic was placed on injured reserve to recover from a facial fracture following a fight with Erik Gudbranson.
 He was activated from injured reserve on October 25.
-On February 10, 2020 Hamonic was placed on injured reserve after suffering an another injury versus the Vancouver Canucks.
+On February 10, 2020 Hamonic was placed on injured reserve after suffering another injury versus the Vancouver Canucks.
 On March 19, the NHL paused the 2019–20 season due to the COVID-19 pandemic.
 On July 10, 2020, Hamonic announced he opted-out of the 2020 Stanley Cup playoffs due to concerns surrounding the COVID-19 pandemic after the NHL made plans to finish the season.
 He finished the season with three goals and twelve points in 50 games.

 Vancouver Canucks

 As an unrestricted free agent from the Flames, Hamonic remained un-signed entering training camp for the delayed 2020–21 season.
 On January 4, 2021, he agreed to an invitation to attend the Vancouver Canucks training camp on a professional tryout basis.
 Nearing the conclusion of camp, Hamonic agreed to a one-year, $1.25 million contract with the Canucks on January 12, 2021.
 By this point in his career he was considered a great shot blocker, good on the penalty kill and a good person for the chemistry of the team.
 However, he was no longer a top-four defenceman, with the Canucks using him on the third pairing and to provide depth for the team.
 In 38 games that season, he registered three goals and ten points.
 In the off-season, Hamonic was re-signed by the Canucks to a two-year contract extension.

 During the 2021–22 season, Hamonic was given leave of absence from the Canucks to deal with personal matters.
 He had failed to report to training camp.
 On October 10, he was placed on waivers, but was not claimed.
 Hamonic was assigned to the Canucks AHL affiliate, the Abbotsford Canucks on October 11.
 He was recalled by Vancouver on December 3, 2021.
+He played in 24 games with the Canucks scoring three goals and seven points.